 Here are the options I did for Headings 1 and Headings 2.

 10. Hey!
 We’re nearly done, just hold on!
 Alright so, time to input your logo branding.
 Now you don’t have to do this if you already add your brand name during step 9.
 You can either skip this step or do both!

 Alright, so go back to “uploads” and upload your PNG or JPEG logo branding like you did in step 3.
 Drag your logo and then resize it and drag it nearly to the bottom to the middle (like the one in the image).

 For me, my logo is transparent so it’s hard to see.
-If your logo has the white background on it or your logo can be seen clearly, you can skip this step.
+If your logo has the white background on it or it can be seen clearly, you can skip this step.
 Those with the “hard to see” transparent, continue reading.

 Go to “Elements” then back to “Shapes”.
 Scroll through and pick your shape depending on your logo.
 Since mine is a circle logo, I’ll pick the circle.
 Drag your shape to the canvas, resize it a little bigger than your logo.
 I suggest moving your logo to another location until you have fixated your logo background.
 Then, click on “Arrange” and arrange the object back by clicking on “Back”.

 Once that’s done, configuring your arrangements by moving the logo on top of the shape and BOOM!
 You did it!
 On to the final step!